Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection

 The per-frequency sensitivities of IPTA DR2 and NG9 are shown in Fig.~\ref{fig:ipta_sc}.
 IPTA DR2 is more sensitive across all frequencies than NG9.
-For a GWB with amplitude \gwbamp{2} at $f = 32$~nHz (i.e. $f = 1/{\rm yr}$), IPTA DR2 and NG9 have $\rho_{\rm HD}\sim20$ and $\rho_{\rm HD}\sim2.6$, respectively.
-This corresponds to a total S/N ratio, of $\hat\rho\sim610$ and $\hat\rho\sim20$, respectively.
-Thus, for the same GWB amplitude, IPTA DR2 would achieve a total-signal significance that is a factor of 30 higher than NG9.
+Consequently, IPTA DR2 achieves a total-signal significance that is a factor of 30 higher than NG9.
 This corresponds to a decrease in the fractional uncertainty on the the GWB amplitude and spectral index by factors of 4 and 5.5 respectively.
-Thus, an analysis of a combined IPTA dataset offers the opportunity to detect a GWB and extract the underlying astrophysics of the source population at a faster pace and with higher significance than can be achieved with any individual PTA.
+Note that these are only estimates since (as previously mentioned) no intrinsic red noise was accounted for in the sensitivity curves, which would have the effect of reducing each of the S/N values.
+However, given these estimates, an analysis of a combined IPTA dataset offers the opportunity to detect a GWB and extract the underlying astrophysics of the source population at a faster pace and with higher significance than can be achieved with any individual PTA.